-The following table presents a summary of the Company's financial condition for the year indicated.
+The following table presents a summary of the Company's financial condition for the period indicated.

-(in thousands of Canadian dollars) 2016 2015
+(in thousands of Canadian dollars) Marc December 31, 2016

 Financial Position Data

-Cash and cash equivalents \$ 261,876 \$ 218,756
+Cash and cash equivalents \$ 160,527 \$ 261,876

-Non-cash working capital (143,833) (91,398)
+Non-cash working capital (51,176) (143,833)

-Working capital 118,043 127,358
+Working capital 109,351 118,043

-Long-term debt 8,623 10,665
+Long-term debt 9,355 8,623

-Shareholders' equity 163,566 170,891
+Shareholders' equity 158,284 163,566

 Although the Company has adequate amounts of both working capital and equity, the expectation of a weaker industrial market in the near term with the resultant negative impact on earnings combined with the anticipated increase in PPP and alternative finance project activity, which requires a healthy balance sheet, has led to a decision by the Company and its Board of Directors to reduce the amount of dividends paid.
-Commencing in January 2017 for shareholders of record as of January 31, 2017, the dividend will be reduced from \$0.0633 to \$0.0325 per common share per month.
-The reduction in the amount of our monthly dividend will allow the Company to maintain equity and working capital at levels not otherwise attainable if the 2016 dividend rate was maintained and also support execution of the Company's diversification strategy.
+Commencing in January 2017 for shareholders of record, the dividend was reduced from \$0.0633 to \$0.0325 per common share per month.
+The reduction in the amount of the monthly dividend is expected to help maintain adequate equity and working capital to support execution of the Company's diversification strategy.

 As a component of working capital, the Company maintains a balance of cash and cash equivalents.
-At December 31, 2016, this balance amounted to \$261.9 million.
-The non-cash net current asset/liability position was in a net liability position of \$143.8 million at December 31, 2016, compared to a net liability position of \$91.4 million at December 31, 2015.
+At March 31, 2017, this balance amounted to \$160.5 million.
+The non-cash net current asset/liability position was in a net liability position of \$51.2 million at March 31, 2017, compared to a net liability position of \$143.8 million at December 31, 2016.
 The non-cash net current asset/liability position fluctuates significantly in the normal course of business from period to period, primarily due to the timing of differences between the settlement of payables due to subcontractors and suppliers, billings and collection of receivables from clients, and also the timing in the settlement of income taxes payable.
 The Company's cash balances absorb these fluctuations with no net impact to the Company's net working capital position or ability to access contract surety support.
 The Company believes it has sufficient working capital to support its current and expected contract security requirements.